smartcontractresearchforum/research_content/templates/research_summary.md

 ### Citation

 A journal-style citation (MLA, APA, IEEE, etc.) of the authors.
 The precise format is not predetermined, but please be as consistent/standardized as possible.
+Any quotes, graphs, and data used in the summary must be included in this section, preferably using MLA-9.

 A link to the original research source on a non-paywall host; can be a SCRF-native host.